ptabasso2/oteljavalab/section03/README.md

 ```

 **Note**: At this point, you will also need to consider importing the various classes manually that are needed if you use a Text editor or they will be inferred if you use an IDE (IntelliJ or VSCode).
-If you have to do it manually, add the following to the import section of your `TemperatureApplication` class
+If you have to do it manually, add the following lines to the existing import section of your `TemperatureApplication` class

 ```java